splunk/splunk-app-examples/javascript/README.md

     npm test

-To execute individual example such as **jobs.js** file, open a command prompt/shell in the **/splunk-app-examples/javascript/node** directory and enter:
+To run individual example such as **jobs.js** file, open a command prompt/shell in the **/splunk-app-examples/javascript/node** directory and enter:

     node jobs.js list